kambahr/go-webconfig/README.md

 }
 ```
 #### Commented JSON config
-Use comment lines using # at the begining of each line; and /* */ blocks
+Use comment lines using # at the beginning of each line, within a line ; and /* */ blocks
 anywhere in the json block.
 ```go
 func LoadJSONConfig(path string) (map[string]interface{}, []byte)